-There is a creativity space with braids.
+There is a creative space with braids.
 With different styles, one can be creative enough to create a new one with little effort.
 Also, one can experiment.
 Add highlights, make curly textures too, add clips, make different shapes, etc.

 Moreover, African braiding is versatile as it has plenty of options you can pick from.
 They are micro braids, twist braids, cornrows, fishtail braids, box braids, tree braids, French braids, etc. It depends on what kind of hair you have and what suits you the most.
-You can shape the hair into gorgeous braids depending upon special events you have.
+You can shape the hair into gorgeous twists depending upon the special events you have.

-What is popular trend in African braids?
+What is a popular trend in African braids?

-Following are some of the ideas.
+The following are some of the ideas.
 Check them out.

 - Wrapped braids, twists with flowers: This is for a chic and sexy look.
 With flowers, you slow down and also manage to look cute.
 This idea is inspired by Boho chic.

-What are different types of African Braids?
+What are the different types of African Braids?

-How compatible it is with different hair types for African braids?
+How compatible is it with different hair types for African braids?

 How to undo African braids?

 You might require a helping hand to undo the braids.
 But you can do it yourself as well.
-There are following steps to undoing the braids.
-Go through them which work as a guidelines:
+There are the following steps to undoing the braids.
+Go through them which work as guidelines:

 Wash your hair the next day or after 3 to 6 hours of applying coconut oil massage.
 Use clarifying shampoo for washing the hair.
 The shampoo should not be allergic to your hair or scalp.
 Wash it well.

-Are African braids fine for kids?
+Are African braids beautiful for kids?